 It is worth checking the ingredients list before you buy.
 Energy bars can range from nutrient-rich at one end of the range (offering slow release energy and protein), to sugary, candy-style bars at the other end.
 The sugary type may be okay for a quick energy burst, but make sure you check to know which type you are looking at.

 The best energy bars will contain all natural ingredients such as fruit, nuts, and spices for flavor.
 They have a fairly long shelf life, and it might even be possible to freeze some types, enabling you to take advantage of bulk buy options and save cash for that new hiking gadget you have your eye on.
+Why not check out our tips on how to select the the best hiking snacks to stay energized while on the trail.

 Energy Gels offer a massive energy punch in a tiny package.
 Weighing only an ounce or so, gels are very easy to pack and carry.
 They come in a variety of flavors, but all have a very thick liquid texture which may not be ideal for everyone.